Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

 ## How to Run this sample

 To run this sample, you will need:
-- Visual Studio 2013 or above
+ - Visual Studio 2013 or above (also tested with Visual Studio 2015 and Visual Studio 2017)
  - An Internet connection
  - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, please see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
+ - (Optional) If you want automatically create the applications in AAD corresponding to the daemon and service, and update the configuration files in their respective Visual Studio projects, you can run a script which requires Azure AD PowerShell.
+For details on how to install it, please see [the Azure Active Directory V2 PowerShell Module](https://www.powershellgallery.com/packages/AzureAD/).
+ Alternatively, you also have the option of configuring the applications  manually through the Azure portal and by editing the code.

 ### Step 1:  Clone or download this repository